3 Greek islands for people with disabilities

 Are Greek islands wheelchair-accessible?

 There are several islands in Greece that are wheelchair-accessible.
-Make sure you research accessibility challenges before booking your trip, as many Greek islands are not particularly accessible due to their topography and age-old architecture.
+Make sure you research accessibility challenges before booking your trip, as many Greek islands are not particularly accessible due to their uneven terrain and age-old architecture.

 Usually, larger islands are better for travelers with reduced mobility, as more accessibility facilities are normally available.
 Some of the largest islands in Greece are: Crete, Rhodes, Corfu, Lesvos, Samos, Zante, and Syros.